Hey, I'm Greg

 NZCovidMap

-Over the course of the pandemic, the NZCovidMap reached over 200,000 Kiwis across New Zealand, with a peak of 15,000 daily unique visitors.
-This tool provided people with a mobile-friendly view of Covid-19 Locations of Interest published by the NZ Ministry of Health.
+With these efforts, the NZCovidMap reached over 200,000 Kiwis across New Zealand, with a peak of 15,000 daily unique visitors.

 • - 4.5k users in the first month